BillSeliger/RepData_PeerAssessment1/PA1_template.md

 ```
 ####The median number of steps taken per day is 11015

-Because I used an impute strategy that is granular, i.e. imputing at each day of the week and interval and the number of missing observations varies across the days of the week the imputation strategy does impact the mean and median steps across the entire data set.
+Because I used an impute strategy that is granular, i.e. imputing at each day of the week and interval, and the number of missing observations varies across the days of the week, the imputation strategy does impact the mean and median steps across the entire data set.

 Here I show the mean steps for each weekday prior to imputation (which is the same as the average after imputation) - because the missing observations varied across the weekdays the imputation strategy did impact the post-imputation Histogram, Mean and Median